KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/features.md

 #### Process descriptions

-It is needed to have an easy overview of how to initialize a project with as a sales person, as a customer as KOLIBRI Cloud support person...
+It is needed to have an easy overview of how to initialize a project with as a sales person, as a customer as PressureSuite Cloud support person...
 A check list and a graphical overview is wished.

 #### Free .NET DLL to convert data from/to ARC1/ADT1